docupike/docs/docs/user/usecases/rights-assignment.md

 # Configure access to functions

 As you have probably already noticed, the new user has no access to reports.
-This is of course due to the fact that we have not yet granted authorization for this.
+This is due to the fact that we have not yet granted authorization for this.
 We switch back to the settings and go to the menu item **"Rights"** in the user management.
 Here we go to the item "Reports" and create a new right.

 Again we select our group "Accounting" and activate all rights.